a-vaserman/Biodiversity-in-National-Parks/README.md

 ## Sections:
 ## Importing and exploring the datasets
 The first section focuses on importing the datasets, exploring the various data types, and finding the basic statistics for each column in the datasets.
+## Analyses of Observation & Species Info Datasets
+The second section focuses on analyzing the provided datasets using various visualizations to explore the relationships between the variables.